chef/chef-web-docs/chef_master/source/chef_client_overview.rst

        RSA public key-pairs are used to authenticate the chef-client with the Chef server every time a chef-client needs access to data that is stored on the Chef server.
 This prevents any node from accessing data that it shouldn't and it ensures that only nodes that are properly registered with the Chef server can be managed.

        .. end_tag

-   * - .. image:: ../../images/icon_ohai.svg
-          :width: 100px
-          :align: center

-     - .. tag ohai_summary

-       Ohai is a tool that is used to collect system configuration data, which is provided to the chef-client for use within cookbooks.
-Ohai is run by the chef-client at the beginning of every Chef run to determine system state.
-Ohai includes many built-in plugins to detect common configuration details as well as a plugin model for writing custom plugins.

-       The types of attributes Ohai collects include but are not limited to:

-       * Operating System
-       * Network
-       * Memory
-       * Disk
-       * CPU
-       * Kernel
-       * Host names
-       * Fully qualified domain names
-       * Virtualization
-       * Cloud provider metadata

-       Attributes that are collected by Ohai are automatic level attributes, in that these attributes are used by the chef-client to ensure that these attributes remain unchanged after the chef-client is done configuring the node.

-       .. end_tag

-.. end_tag

 .. _the-chef-client-run: